vaporif/parry-guard/README.md

 ## Setup

-### 1. Configure HuggingFace token
+### HuggingFace token

-One of (first match wins):
+Provide your token via one of (first match wins):
 ```bash
 export HF_TOKEN="hf_..."                          # direct value
 export HF_TOKEN_PATH="/path/to/token"              # file path
 # or place token at /run/secrets/hf-token-scan-injection
 ```

-The daemon starts itself on the first scan, downloads the model on the first run, and shuts down after 30 minutes of inactivity.
+The daemon starts on the first scan, downloads the model on the first run, and shuts down after 30 minutes idle.
+Non-Nix users: set env vars in your shell profile or pass flags directly (see [Config](#config)).

-> **Note (non-Nix users):** The Nix home-manager module wraps the binary with all config baked in via env vars.
-Without Nix, set env vars in your shell profile (e.g. `HF_TOKEN`, `PARRY_IGNORE_DIRS`, `PARRY_SCAN_MODE`) — the hook command inherits them.
-You can also pass flags directly: `parry-guard --hf-token-path ~/.hf-token --ignore-dirs /home/user/trusted hook`.
-See [Config](#config) for all options.

 ### Project scanning